 Prevention Focused Public Health Overdose recognition and response training1 Overdose Education with Naloxone Distribution (OEND)2 Increased availability of naloxone 1D&A Communiques: How to Prevent a Death Due to Opioid Overdose.
-Allegheny County 2Illinois Department of Human Services, among others Georgia Council on Substance Abuse (gasubstanceabuse.org) Georgia Prescription Drug Abuse Prevention Initiative (stoprxabuseinga.org) Georgia Overdose Prevention (georgiaoverdoseprevention.org) Video teaching administration of naloxone is available at: WATCH: HOW TO SAVE A LIFE WITH NALOXONE (PA.GOV) Coping Following a Fatal Overdose Very little relevant research exists; that which does suggests that the experience is similar to when a loved one commits suicide - the deaths are sudden, and carry both moral and social stigma Understanding grief after an overdose death: umassmed.edu Coping Following a Fatal Overdose Three common questions asked by survivors:
+Allegheny County 2Illinois Department of Human Services, among others Learn How to Administer Naloxone Video teaching administration of naloxone is available at: WATCH: HOW TO SAVE A LIFE WITH NALOXONE (PA.GOV) Georgia Resources Georgia Council on Substance Abuse (gasubstanceabuse.org) Georgia Prescription Drug Abuse Prevention Initiative (stoprxabuseinga.org) Georgia Overdose Prevention (georgiaoverdoseprevention.org) Video teaching administration of naloxone is available at: WATCH: HOW TO SAVE A LIFE WITH NALOXONE (PA.GOV) Coping Following a Fatal Overdose Very little relevant research exists; that which does suggests that the experience is similar to when a loved one commits suicide - the deaths are sudden, and carry both moral and social stigma Understanding grief after an overdose death: umassmed.edu Coping Following a Fatal Overdose Three common questions asked by survivors:

 Why did the person die of an overdose?

 Was the death intentional?

 Was the death preventable?

-Coping Following a Fatal Overdose As treatment court professionals and clinicians, we often feel that the death should have been avoidable, despite previous non-fatal overdoses and indications that up to 40% of friends and acquaintances were not surprised by the overdose of a friend or loved one Degrees of Separation: americanaddictioncenters.org Emotional Responses Shock, disbelief, sense of confusion Helplessness and/or hopelessness Guilt and/or shame Anger Abandonment Failure Relief (and guilt for feeling relieved) Self-blame Stigmatization Other Factors Younger, less experienced team members may be more at risk for adverse reactions Dealing with the moral and social stigmatization, along with a sense that the team failed in its primary duty, are difficult barriers to surmount Lessons from Those with Lived Experience Court staff found themselves asking the three questions noted previously; experiencing self-blame, guilt, questioning the benefit of the court - followed by resolve and a commitment to address, rather than avoid, the topic of overdose - with participants, families, and the community.
+Coping Following a Fatal Overdose As treatment court professionals and clinicians, we often feel that the death should have been avoidable, despite previous non-fatal overdoses and indications that up to 40% of friends and acquaintances were not surprised by the overdose of a friend or loved one Degrees of Separation: americanaddictioncenters.org Emotional Responses shock disbelief sense of confusion helplessness/hopelessness guilt shame fear failure relief guilt for feeling relief self-blame stigmatization anger abandonment Other Factors Younger, less experienced team members may be more at risk for adverse reactions Dealing with the moral and social stigmatization, along with a sense that the team failed in its primary duty, are difficult barriers to surmount Lessons from Those with Lived Experience Court staff found themselves asking the three questions noted previously; experiencing self-blame, guilt, questioning the benefit of the court - followed by resolve and a commitment to address, rather than avoid, the topic of overdose - with participants, families, and the community.
 Added process groups and increased relapse education and prevention with participants.
 Lessons from Those with Lived Experience Provide individualized treatment that involves the participants (one of the hallmarks of EBTs) Work to eliminate the stigma around addiction and overdose Rather than dwelling on what happened, direct energies towards making your court the best it can be and reducing overdoses Georgia Council on Substance Abuse - gasubstanceabuse.org Recognize that participating in SUD treatment presents a potential paradox; while it can reduce or eliminate substance abuse, it can also reduce tolerance, which itself increases the risk for overdose Review and selectively implement aspects of the excellent "Opioid Overdose Prevention and Related Trauma: Incorporating Overdose Prevention, Response, and Experience into Substance Use Disorder Treatment" Available at:

-INCORPORATINGODINTOSUD_TXGUIDE_HEARTLANDALLIANCE.PDF (MARYLAND.GOV) Recommendations One of the authors of this work, Alice Bell (abell@pppgh.org), is the Overdose Prevention Coordinator for Prevention Point Pittsburgh.
+HTTP://PRESCRIBETOPREVENT.ORG/WP2015/WP-CONTENT/UPLOADS/INCORPORATING-OD-INTO-SUD-TX-12.141.PDF One of the authors of this work, Alice Bell (abell@pppgh.org), is the Overdose Prevention Coordinator for Prevention Point Pittsburgh.
 While the authors recommend a holistic approach to incorporating overdose as a consistent topic of SUD treatment, even incorporating a few of their recommendations can be very helpful in addressing the issue.
 Available at: